AdaCore/spark2014/docs/ug/appendix.rst

    --proof=               Proof mode
-      no_wp                 Do not compute VCs, do not call prover all_split             Compute all VCs, save them to file, do not call prover path_wp               Use traditional way of computing VCs, one for each path no_split              Compute one VC per check
+      no_wp                 Do not compute VCs, do not call prover all_split             Compute all VCs, save them to file, do not call prover path_wp               Generate one formula per path for each check no_split              Generate one formula per check
-      then_split            Start with one VC per check, then split --pedantic             Use a strict interpretation of the Ada standard --steps=nnn            Set the maximum number of proof steps to nnn for Alt-Ergo --timeout=s            Set the prover timeout in seconds (default: 1)
+      then_split            Start with one formula per check, then split into paths when needed --pedantic             Use a strict interpretation of the Ada standard --steps=nnn            Set the maximum number of proof steps to nnn for Alt-Ergo --timeout=s            Set the prover timeout in seconds (default: 1)